IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ### Smart broadcasting

-- [x] Broadcasting mechanism has been completely refactored and now supports parameters.
+- [x] Broadcasting mechanism was completely refactored and now supports parameters.
 Build a product of multiple hyperparameter combinations with a single line of code. :magic_wand:

 ```pycon title="Backtest the Golden Cross with different stop configurations"
 >>> price = vbt.YFData.fetch('BTC-USD').get('Close')